Bob Katter: State politics (1974–1992)

 Katter (left) at a Queensland Day ceremony with Mike Reynolds (right) c.
 1986.

-Katter's father was a member of the Australian Labor Party until 1957, when he left during the Labor split of that year.
-He later joined the Country Party, now the National Party.
-The younger Katter was a Country Party member of the Legislative Assembly of Queensland from 1974 to 1992, representing Flinders in north Queensland.
-He was Minister for Northern Development and Aboriginal and Islander Affairs from 1983 to 1987, Minister for Northern Development, Community Services and Ethnic Affairs from 1987 to 1989, Minister for Community Services and Ethnic Affairs in 1989, Minister for Mines and Energy in 1989, and Minister for Northern and Regional Development for a brief time in 1989 until the Nationals were defeated in that year's election.
+Katter was first elected to the north Queensland district of Flinders of the Legislative Assembly of Queensland at the 1974 state election, as a member of the Country Party.
+He served as Minister for Northern Development and Aboriginal and Islander Affairs from 1983 to 1987, Minister for Northern Development, Community Services and Ethnic Affairs from 1987 to 1989, Minister for Community Services and Ethnic Affairs in 1989, Minister for Mines and Energy in 1989, and Minister for Northern and Regional Development for a brief time in 1989 until the National government was defeated at the 1989 election.

-Katter was a strong supporter of Queensland premier Joh Bjelke-Petersen.
-In August 1989 he abruptly resigned from the cabinet of Bjelke-Petersen's successor Mike Ahern, along with fellow cabinet ministers Russell Cooper and Paul Clauson.
-Their resignation was reportedly an attempt to force Ahern's removal as party leader.
+Katter was a strong supporter of Premier Joh Bjelke-Petersen.
+On 28 August 1989, he resigned abruptly from the cabinet of Bjelke-Petersen's successor, Mike Ahern, along with fellow cabinet ministers Russell Cooper and Paul Clauson.
+Their resignations were reportedly an attempt to depose Ahern as party leader.
 Bjelke-Petersen subsequently endorsed Katter to succeed Ahern as leader and premier.

-Katter returned to cabinet after only a month, following Cooper's successful ouster of Ahern in September 1989.
-As mines minister, he was the subject of a no-confidence motion from the Queensland Chamber of Mines in November 1989, following his proposed changes to mining legislation that were perceived as favouring the interests of graziers over mining companies.
-His term as a minister ended following the government's defeat at the 1989 state election.
+Katter returned to cabinet on 25 September 1989, following Cooper's successful ousting of Ahern as party leader and premier.
+As the Minister for Mines, he was the subject of a no-confidence motion from the Queensland Chamber of Mines in November 1989, following his proposed changes to mining legislation which were perceived to favour the interests of graziers over mining companies.
+His term as a minister ended following the National Party's defeat at the 1989 election.

+Following the abolition of the electoral district of Flinders in 1992, Katter retired from state politics and did not contest the 1992 election.

 Federal politics (1993–present)

 Nationals MP (1993–2001)

-Following his father's retirement from federal parliament, Katter was an unsuccessful candidate for National Party preselection for the seat of Kennedy prior to the 1990 federal election.
+Following his father's retirement from federal parliament, Katter was an unsuccessful candidate at the National Party preselection for the seat of Kennedy for the 1990 federal election.

-Katter did not run for re-election to state Parliament in 1992.
-He ran as the National candidate in his father's former seat of Kennedy at the 1993 federal election, facing his father's successor, Labor's Rob Hulls.
-Despite name recognition, Katter trailed Hulls for most of the night.
-On the eighth count, a Liberal candidate's preferences flowed overwhelmingly to Katter, allowing him to defeat Hulls by 4,000 votes.
-He would not face another contest nearly that close for two decades.
+At the 1993 federal election, Katter won his father's former seat of Kennedy in the House of Representatives defeating Rob Hulls.

 In 1994, Katter advocated against the Human Rights (Sexual Conduct) Act 1994, a federal law that bypassed Tasmania's anti-gay laws, claiming the government was "helping the spread of AIDS" and legitimizing "homosexual behavior".
 He also believed the laws jeopardized states' rights in Australia.

-Katter was re-elected with a large swing in 1996, and was re-elected almost as easily in 1998.
-However, when he transferred to federal politics, he found himself increasingly out of sympathy with the federal Liberal and National parties on economic and social issues, with Katter being opposed to neoliberalism and social liberalism.
+Katter was re-elected with a large swing in 1996, and was re-elected with a similar margin in 1998.
+However, after his transfer to federal politics, Katter found himself increasingly out of sympathy with the Liberal–National Coalition due to his disagreements with its neoliberal stances on economic and social issues, leading to his eventual resignation from the National Party in 2001.